readtedium/tedium/content/post/spam-robocalls-history-comparison.md

 +++
 author = "Ernie Smith"
-categories = ["spam", "robocalls", "phone calls", "scams", "telephones", "phone history", "phone numbers", "robocall"] date = 2018-05-16T07:18:00Z description = "Like spam messages, robocalls aim for the broadest possible audience in an effort to get someone, anyone, with its scam.
-And both are annoying as heck, too." draft = false image = "https://tedium.imgix.net/2018/05/tedium051518.gif" slug = "spam-robocalls-history-comparison" tags = ["spam", "robocalls", "phone calls", "scams", "telephones", "phone history", "phone numbers", "robocall"] variant = "article" title = "The Chinese Robocall Blues"
+categories = ["spam", "robocalls", "phone calls", "scams", "telephones", "phone history", "phone numbers", "robocall"] date = "2018-05-16T07:18:00.000+00:00" description = "Like spam messages, robocalls aim for the broadest possible audience in an effort to get someone, anyone, with its scam.
+And both are annoying as heck, too." image = "https://tedium.imgix.net/2018/05/tedium051518.gif" slug = "spam-robocalls-history-comparison" tags = ["spam", "robocalls", "phone calls", "scams", "telephones", "phone history", "phone numbers", "robocall"] title = "The Chinese Robocall Blues" variant = "article"

 +++
 {{% whitebox %}}

 {{% big %}}**Today in Tedium:** Recently, I got a phone call from a number I’d never seen before.
-In other words, an average day.
+In other words, an averag e day.
 But this call was weird, largely because it was decidedly not for me.
 It sounded like Chinese, which was confirmed when I had the bright idea of holding my phone against my laptop’s microphone so Google Translate could make it out.
 Suddenly, it became slightly more clear: The message was a robocall—a strange one at that, one that suggested some sort of immigration trouble for the caller.
 It was clearly a scam, with a wide net and a narrow target.
 I wasn’t alone in getting this call.
 [A lot of New Yorkers have been annoyed by them of late](https://www.wnyc.org/story/chinese-robocalls-bombarding-new-york-are-part-international-phone-scam/).
 But this call got me thinking about the nature of technological spam, and how, when it comes down to it, only the medium changes.
 This was a robocall, but it shares a lineage with a whole lot of other types of spam.
-Today’s Tedium connects the threads. *— Ernie @ Tedium*{{% /big %}}
+Today’s Tedium connects the threads. _— Ernie @ Tedium_{{% /big %}}

 {{% /whitebox %}}